-47 Years Ago: The Newport Pop Festival Brings Together Diverse Lineup
+How the Newport Pop Festival Brought Together a Diverse Lineup

 One thing the event may be remembered for by those who attended was the heat.
 People were reportedly passing out from the overwhelming temperatures.
 To make for some relief, a water tanker was brought in to spray down the crowd and, much like Woodstock a year later, it became a mud fest.